All it takes is 2 easy steps

 You need to use the advantages of email and text messaging each to get the best out of both.
 A real estate firm added a keyword based SMS text messaging CTA asking for the preferred location where the prospect wanted to buy a property, in their first email to them.
 Prospects who texted back were naturally hot leads.

 For prospects who don’t open that email, it sent a follow up text after a week.
 It gave a snippet of a report on property prices over the last decade as a teaser, so that their prospects were curious to know more.

 Meanwhile, it sent an MMS of a property to hot leads, based on their first response.
 It ran a promotion in a follow up text, to propel their prospects to respond immediately.

 Anticipate your prospects’ next move.
 Create different nurture tracks based on the segments you identified.
 If your prospects’ behavior shows that they are interested in a product related to the one they first looked at, you can send them to the nurture stream for that product.

 Your nurture should be flexible, so that as your prospects shift focus, your content is still relevant to them.
 SMS messages can help you do this more easily then email, through keywords.
 If a prospect selects an option from a choice of keywords in a text, you can send the next text based on that keyword.

 A college admissions team asked students what they planned to major in, and crafted its nurture streams accordingly.
 Many prospects said they were interested in a subject but browsed another subject on the college website, leading the college to send them a link to material related to the other subject in their next text.

-Think long term when it comes to a relationship, not a one night stand.
+Think long term when it comes to a relationship.
 You need to get a conversation going with your prospects, whatever be the medium.
-Rather than putting all your eggs in the email basket, diversifying with communication channels like SMS messaging enhances nurturing programs.
+Rather than putting all your eggs in the email basket, diversifying with communication channels like SMS messages enhances nurturing programs.
 This way, you’ll amplify engagement and momentum towards conversion.

 Text DEMO, Name, CompanyEmailID to